vkadaba/Projects/README.md

-# Projects
+# College Assignments
-Projects completed in my freshman year at college
+Assignments completed by me in CSE 205